LANE MUSIC & ART WEBSITE

 Christopher Lane accepts commissions for a variety of projects including portraiture and commercial work.

 Verity began her music studies with the late Indian composer John Mayer at age 11, before going on to complete a BA Hons in Japanese and Music at London’s School of Oriental and African Studies (SOAS).
 She then completed an MA in composition at Osaka College of Music, Japan, where she focused her studies on traditional Japanese music and aesthetics.
 Verity lived in Japan for almost a decade and is fluent in Japanese.
+She is also neurodivergent.

 Her recent multi-media projects include Origami Soundscapes/The Crane (origami and music/Japanese and English noh/opera installation, Grimeborn Opera Festival, 2019) A Thousand Bamboo in a Dancing Wind (performance installation for 300 shakuhachi, 2 dancers, projection and performance poetry, commissioned by The World Shakuhachi Festival, held at Goldsmiths, 2018), Yugenism: Animated Soundscapes of the Japanese Sublime (supported by Great Britain Sasakawa Foundation and Daiwa Anglo-Japanese Foundation), and Japanese Sandscapes: The Tale of Mt Fuji where she worked with artists including Ko Ishikawa (sho/Reigakusha), Etsuko Takezawa (koto/shamisen) and Kaho Aso (traditional Japanese dance/kotsuzumi).
 Both projects saw Lane launch herself within London’s avant garde music scene, selling out venues across London.